How to Use a Theory to Frame Your Research Study

 - The point here is for you to find out what is known and unknown about the variables already.
 Then you can refine your research questions and hypotheses and study what is unknown and needs an answer.

 - You need to know what is known and unknown about your concepts because your study has to have the potential to build the science of your discipline!
+If your question is already answered, there is no need to conduct the study, right?
 The research study has to be worth the time and effort for you to conduct the study, for people to participate in it, for readers to spend the time to read the results, and for clinicians/educators/researchers to implement the findings in practice!

 - Read the relevant literature on your topic and concepts.
 Identify the theoretical frameworks used to frame those studies!
-Can you see how they used the theory to frame their study?
+Can you see how the researchers used the theory to frame their study?
 Will this framework work for you?

 At some point, you will have read enough to have a good idea of what the state of the science is around your topic.
 You should then be able to make a case for your original research topic or you may need to rethink your original question and come up with a new one based on what you found.
 Your goal is to find a question that is important and still needs to be answered.